Seaweed salad – wakame salada

 - 1 thumb size ginger, peeled and grated

 - For the Dressing:

 - ½ tbsp mirin

 - - Pour all the ingredients in a mixing bowl and set aside.

-- - Put the dried seaweed in a bowl and fill it with cold water.
-Leave for 5 minutes.
-Drain and squeeze out excess water using your hands.
-Set aside.
+- - Put dried seaweed in cold water (enough to be submerged) and let sit for 5 minutes.
+Drain and squeeze out excess water and divide equally among two bowls.

-- - Top with tofu, tomatoes, cucumber, grated ginger and a little wasabi.
+- - Top with cucumber, tomatoes, grated ginger and a little wasabi paste.